ENIGMA-git/ENIGMA-FreeSurfer-protocol/subcortical/README.md

 Then, create a webpage for easy viewing of the subcortical QC PNGs:

-SCRIPT `make_ENIGMA_QC_webpage_subcortical.sh`
+SCRIPT: `make_ENIGMA_QC_webpage_subcortical.sh`

 Make sure it is executable:
-`chmod 777 make_ENIGMA_QC_webpage_subcortical.sh`
+      chmod 777 make_ENIGMA_QC_webpage_subcortical.sh

 Run the bash script (while in your /scripts/ENIGMA_QC/ folder) by giving the script the full path to the directory where you stored the subcortical QC output files:

       ./make_ENIGMA_QC_webpage_subcortical.sh /enigma/Parent_Folder/FreeSurfer/QC_subcortical/

 _Note 1:_ If you have trouble running this script, it’s possible that you need to fix the line endings in the script before running.
-You can do this by running this command: sed -i -e 's/\r$//' make_ENIGMA_QC_webpage_subcortical.sh
+You can do this by running this command:

+      sed -i -e 's/\r$//' make_ENIGMA_QC_webpage_subcortical.sh

 _Note 2:_ The script will create multiple webpages (e.g. ‘ENIGMA_Amyg_volume_QC.html’, ENIGMA_Subcortical_QC.html’) in the same folder as your QC output.
 If you want to check the segmentation on another computer, you can just copy over the whole QC-folder to your computer and open the webpage from there.
 To open one of these webpages in a browser of your choice in a Linux environment.
 For example:

       firefox ENIGMA_Subcortical_QC.html

 ### 3. Visually QC Subcortical Structures